-“Of course I did, I know where the Huneystuck Whibbler’s nesting grounds are, and I have a general idea of where your Great Red Footed Diomos hunts, but I figured since you’ve hunted it before and this is your expedi-expo-expodation, that doesn’t sound right, anyway this is your show.”
+“Of course I did, I know where the Honeystuck Whibbler’s nesting grounds are, and I have a general idea of where your Great Red Footed Diomos hunts, but I figured since you’ve hunted it before and this is your expedi-expo-expodation, that doesn’t sound right, anyway this is your show.”

 “That’s it, expedition.”

-“Well since I am in command of this expedition we can start with some friendly banter.
+“Well since I am in command of this expedition, we can start with some friendly banter.
 This way.”

 He started into the woods “Now then, you know who I am, but I must apologize, I’m afraid that I haven’t heard of you.
 Wait, that didn’t sound very friendly, dear me.
 I am dreadfully sorry.
-I didn’t mean to cast aspirations on your skill, it’s just that I try and keep up with the other hunters, you know, to keep up on who got what and where, you know, to keep track of which beasts are still out there.
+I didn’t mean to cast aspirations on your skill, it’s just that I try and keep up with the other hunters, you know, to keep up on who got what and where, that sort of thing, to keep track of which beasts are still out there.
 It’s not like we have some kind of club or anything, though we do have a few lodges, so occasionally I miss an up and coming hunter, but I must say, the way Gaige talks you up, I would think that I would have heard of you by now.
 But the name Artemis eludes me, so what’s your best trophy?”

 “Artemis?”
 Jinx looked at him with confusion.

-“That’s what Gaige called you is it not?”
+“That’s what Gaige called you, is it not?”

-“That explains it” Jinx said nodding “that’s my ECHO handle, she calls me that, like a nickname.”
+“That explains it,” Jinx said nodding “that’s my ECHO handle, she calls me that, like a nickname.”

 “Ah, you mean like how I call Wainwright Winny?”